Skip to main content

 Roman pottery, 3rd-2nd C BCE

-The highlight is the Ori of Taranto (golds of Taranto) room, which holds a fantastic collection of objects of extraordinary craftsmanship from Greece.
+The highlight is the Ori of Taranto (golds of Taranto) room, which holds sublime objects of extraordinary craftsmanship from Greece.

 boat-shaped earring